mamonu/oldsynth_patchmutator/README.md

 Information of the dx7 binary format is also included in the repo for reference

-another useful repo for similar work is
+another useful repo for similar work in C++ for DX7 is

 https://github.com/rogerallen/dxsyx